-So it was with the Moth's podcast of Lisa P. Jackson, who is the former head of the Environmental Protection Agency (EPA) and since stepping down from that post is now working at Apple computers, overseeing the company's environmental efforts.
-Her podcast shares her unique voyage from New Orleans childhood, through her training as a chemical engineer (she points out in the story that although her mother wanted her math-and-science-talented kid to be a doctor, Jackson thought she could help more people be healthier by becoming expert in cleaning up Superfund messes and the like), and up through the ranks at the EPA and finally back to New Orleans in the wake of Hurricane Katrina.
+So it was with the Moth's podcast of Lisa P. Jackson, who is the former head of the Environmental Protection Agency (EPA).
+Since stepping down from that post, she now works at Apple computers, overseeing the company's environmental efforts.
+Her podcast shares her unique voyage from New Orleans childhood, through her training as a chemical engineer, and up through the ranks at the EPA and finally back to New Orleans in the wake of Hurricane Katrina.
+(Jackson points out in the story that although her mother wanted her math-and-science-talented kid to be a doctor, Jackson thought she could help more people be healthier by becoming an expert in cleaning up Superfund messes and the like.)